 The image shown below states the benefits of moving to cloud –

-To sum it up, cloud-based applications have its advantages such as the ability to scale IT resources when required, fast launching of new applications, higher level of performance and provided, you have a disaster recovery program, and it also keeps the business afloat during distress scenarios.
-The cloud stably provides an on demand infrastructure which allows the IT employees to focus on strategic initiatives which can bring digital transformation across the organization.
+To sum it up, cloud-based applications have its advantages such as the ability to scale IT resources when required, the fast launching of new applications, the higher level of performance and provided, you have a disaster recovery program, and it also keeps the business afloat during distress scenarios.
+The cloud stably provides an on-demand infrastructure which allows the IT employees to focus on strategic initiatives which can bring digital transformation across the organization.

-At Collabera TACT, we have specially designed trainings on Cloud and AWS.
-These trainings are designed in a manner that educates you on the smallest of the details of Cloud computing and its architecture.
+At Cognixia, we have specially designed pieces of training on Cloud and AWS.
+These pieces of training are designed in a manner that educates you on the smallest of the details of Cloud computing and its architecture.
 For further information, you can write to us at firstname.lastname@example.org